 (2) Upon the conviction of a person for an offence under subsection (1), the court, in addition to imposing a fine under such subsection, may order the offender to pay to the supply authority the amount of any damage caused by him or a sum equal to the value of any electricity wasted or wrongfully used by him, and the amount so ordered shall be recoverable in the same manner as a fine imposed under subsection (1) is recoverable.

-[Section 47 amended by No. 113 of 1965 s.
+[Section 47 amended: No. 113 of 1965 s.
 8; No. 63 of 1996 s.
 4.]

 48. Obtaining supply under false name